metalama/website/contributing/build-from-source.md

     docker run -v ".\artifacts:c:/src/artifacts" build-metalama pwsh ./Build.ps1 build
     ```

+5. You might want to remove the `build-metalama` image.

-The packages are then placed into the `artifacts/publish/private` directory.
+The build artifacts are then placed into the `artifacts/publish/private` directory.
+The logs are available under `artifacts/logs`.

+For details, see also the GitHub workflow `.github/workflows/build-on-docker.yml`, which follows these steps in a repeatable way.